seanrobmerriam/postbox/README.md

 cargo test --workspace
 ```

-The integration tests stand up real HTTP and gRPC servers in-process on
-ephemeral ports, real MCP servers via a `tokio::io::duplex` transport, and
-both an in-memory and SQLite-backed `MailboxStore` against the same behavior
+The integration tests stand up real HTTP and gRPC servers in-process on ephemeral ports, real MCP servers over a `tokio::io::duplex` transport, and run both the in-memory and SQLite-backed `MailboxStore` against the same behavior suite.
-suite.

-Property tests (`proptest`) exercise the five invariants from the spec:
+Property tests (`proptest`) cover the five invariants from the spec:

 1. A message is visible to at most one active claim at a time.
-2. A message transitions `pending -> claimed -> committed` or
-   `pending -> claimed -> pending` (lease expiry, retry) or
-   `-> dead_lettered`, never backward from `committed`, never skipping
+2. A message goes `pending -> claimed -> committed`, or `pending -> claimed -> pending` (lease expiry, retry), or `-> dead_lettered` — never backward from `committed`, never skipping `claimed`.
-   `claimed`.
-3. `attempt_count` increments exactly once per claim, never on
-   lease-driven visibility restoration alone until re-claimed.
+3. `attempt_count` increments exactly once per claim, and never on lease-driven visibility restoration alone.
-4. FIFO mailboxes preserve per-sender order even across redeliveries;
-   unordered mailboxes never require it.
+4. FIFO mailboxes preserve per-sender order even across redeliveries; unordered mailboxes never require it.
-5. A message that reaches `max_attempts` is dead-lettered exactly once and
-   stops being claimable.
+5. A message that hits `max_attempts` is dead-lettered exactly once and stops being claimable.

-The concurrency stress test (`concurrent_claimers_never_double_claim_a_message_while_lease_is_active`)
-spawns 16 simultaneous claimers against 100 owed messages and asserts every
-message is committed exactly once.
+There's also a concurrency stress test (`concurrent_claimers_never_double_claim_a_message_while_lease_is_active`) that throws 16 simultaneous claimers at 100 messages and asserts every one is committed exactly once.

 ## Out of scope

-Multi-broker clustering/replication, pub-sub fan-out (Postbox is
-point-to-point mailbox delivery, not a topic broker),
-authentication/authorization beyond agent-id scoping, and payload encryption
-at rest.
-Postbox delivers and tracks messages durably; it is not a general
+Multi-broker clustering and replication, pub-sub fan-out (Postbox is point-to-point mailbox delivery, not a topic broker), auth beyond agent-id scoping, and payload encryption at rest.
+Postbox delivers and tracks messages durably; it's not trying to be a general event bus.
-event bus.

 ## License